 - First and foremost, dieting fails to encourage us to trust the wisdom of our wonderful, phenomenal bodies.
 By artificially limiting our intake, going “hungry” or eating only select foods, we ignore our most basic body signals: hunger, cravings and fullness.

-- Constantly restricting your food intake is sure to lead to a binge, sooner or later.
+- Constantly restricting your food intake is sure to lead to rebound, binge-style eating sooner or later.

 - The body interprets chronic low-calorie dieting as starvation and slows down the metabolism, which means weight plateaus and a harder time losing weight.

 - Food restriction triggers intense food cravings and when we go off the diet, our bodies retain more fat for the next famine.